Which country is cheaper, Portugal or Belgium?

 The winter brings many poeple to Belgium as well as Portugal.
 The museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine are the main draw to Belgium this time of year.
 Additionally, many travelers come to Portugal for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 It's quite cold in Brussels in the winter.
 In the winter, Brussels is much colder than Lisbon.
-Typically, the winter temperatures in Brussels in January are around 3°C (38°F), and Lisbon is about 12°C (53°F).
+Typically, the winter temperatures in Brussels in January average around 3°C (38°F), and Lisbon averages at about 12°C (53°F).

 In the winter, Brussels often gets less sunshine than Lisbon.
 Brussels gets 49 hours of sunny skies this time of year, while Lisbon receives 144 hours of full sun.